The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: SABR model and analytic approximations

+\citet{paulot2015asym} expresses the small-time asymptotics of option's time value under a stochastic volatility model in the general form:

-where $\sigma$ is the initial volatility of the model at $t=0$ and $d$ is the geodesic distance between the initial ($f_0=1$) and final (i.e., $f_T=k$) points of the stochastic process.
-Here, the option value is understood as the put option price, hence the notation $P(k)$, because we are concerned with the low-strike region ($k<1$).
-For example, the coefficients for the BS model with volatility $\sigma_\bs$ are given by
+where $\sigma$ is the initial volatility of the model at $t=0$, $d$ is the geodesic distance between the initial ($f_0=1$) and final (i.e., $f_T=k$) points on the differential geometry characterized by the model, and $e$ is also to be determined from the model.
+Here, the time value is also understood as the out-of-the-money put option price, hence the notation $P(k)$, because we are concerned with the low-strike region ($k<1$).
+For example, the coefficients for the BS model with volatility $\sigma_\bs$ are given by~\citep[Eq.~(21)]{paulot2015asym}

-The expansion of the option value under the SABR model in the short-time limit is given by~\citep{paulot2015asym}
+The expansion of the option value under the SABR model in the short-time limit is given by~\citep[Eq.~(32)]{paulot2015asym}

 where

 Here, $t_1$, $t_2$, and $G(t)$ in $A_2$ are defined by